 Successions in sport rarely go smoothly.
 Yet the evidence from the three seasons since Richard Hannon took over from his father in 2014 could not be more compelling.

-A stellar first season saw him crowned Champion trainer with the victories of Night of Thunder in the 2,000 Guineas and Toronado in the Queen Anne Stakes at Royal Ascot offering a sparkling indication of what was to follow.
+A stellar first season in 2014 saw him crowned Champion trainer with the victories of Night of Thunder in the 2,000 Guineas and Toronado in the Queen Anne Stakes at Royal Ascot offering a sparkling indication of what was to follow.

 Richard lives beside the yard at Herridge with his wife Jemima and lively young children Jack and Eliza, which is situated in stunning Wiltshire, away from the bustle of training centres.He spent time learning his trade with some of the finest owners and trainers in the world including Frank Stronach in Canada, Richard Mandella in America, and Lee Freedman in Australia.
 He quickly came to appreciate the priceless skill of his father which enabled him to spot the raw potential in a yearling.

 With an army of horses to be exercised every morning, dozens of entries to be made, owners to be contacted, jockeys to book, visitors to be entertained, horses to be saddled at the races and around one hundred staff on the pay roll the system in place is a triumph of organisation.
 It could not function so efficiently without key staff.
 Men like Steve Knight and Tony Gorman who for years have ensured the smooth running of two yards a couple of miles apart.

 With so much happening every day the pressure on the trainer must be immense but he is blessed with an equable temperament and manages to appear unflustered on the most hectic of work mornings on the gallops.